ericcblow/PhotonicCompanies/README.md

 The goal is to gain a global perspective of what people are working on within the space and the scale of the industry.
 Additionally, hopefully this is helpful to people within the space searching for job opprotunities.

+Last Updated: 1/2025
+Number of companies represented:  80
+Total number of offices:  171

 To potentially add:
 - Date Founded
 - Cost-of-living